-The best vegan mashed potatoes aren't made with the usual ingredients you expect, like vegan butter and plant milk.
-Nope!
-There's another ingredient that creates vegan mashed potatoes that taste even more like classic mashed potatoes made with dairy.
-Plain non-dairy yogurt is the key!
-I'm also sharing 6 important tips to help you make perfect mashed potatoes every time.
+These vegan mashed potatoes aren't made with the usual ingredients you expect, like vegan butter and milk.
+There's another ingredient that makes vegan mashed potatoes taste even more like classic mashed potatoes made with dairy.
+Spoiler alert: It's plain non-dairy yogurt!
+These healthy mashed potatoes are low-fat and full of flavor!
+Also, get my top tips for making perfect mashed potatoes every time.

 Jump to:

-After my happy accident I did some googling and realized yogurt mashed potatoes is actually a thing - news to me!
-I'm so glad I experimented.
+After my happy accident I did some googling and learned that yogurt mashed potatoes is actually a thing.
+News to me!
+But I'm so glad I experimented.

 I suppose this method may not be for everyone (it helps if you're actually a fan of tangy sour cream and yogurt).
-But even if you're skeptical, the flavor and creaminess yogurt lends the mashed potatoes is SO worth a try.
+But even if you're skeptical, the flavor and creaminess the yogurt lends to mashed potatoes is SO worth a try.

 For basic vegan mashed potatoes you only need 3 ingredients plus salt.
 Or have fun with additions like chives, vegan cheese, roasted garlic, and other toppings!

-- potatoes - I like to use a combination of Yukon gold potatoes and russets.
+- potatoes - I like to use a combination of Yukon gold and russet potatoes.
 More on this below.

 - plain vegan yogurt (store-bought or homemade) - I've tested the recipe with both cashew yogurt and soy yogurt.
 I prefer homemade vegan yogurt simply because it's creamier, without the gums and other thickeners found in commercial yogurts.
 I have 3 yogurt recipes you can try: